DanyCuso/project-classification/classification.md

 **What is the difference between an interpreter and a compiler?**

-*compilers*
+*compilers:*

 Compiled programs run quickly, since they have already been translated.

-*interpreters*
+*interpreters:*

 Instructions are executed as soon as they are translated.

 **What is assembly language?**